Skip to Content

 Endangered Hawksbill Sea Turtle

 Their name is for their narrow, pointed beaks.
-They have a unique pattern of intersecting scales on their shells, which form a serrated look at the edge.
-The colored and patterned shells make them valuable, and they are commonly sold as “tortoiseshells.”
+Their shells have a unique pattern of intersecting scales, which form a serrated look at the edge.
+The colored and patterned shells make them valuable and are commonly sold as “tortoiseshells.”

 Sea turtles are living representatives of reptiles that have existed on Earth and traveled in the sea for millions of years.
 They link marine ecosystems and help maintain health in the coral reefs and seagrass beds.

-Also, poaching of turtle eggs from nesting spots and ingesting plastics and pollutants are factors back on the endangered species list in Florida.
+Also, poaching turtle eggs from nesting spots and ingesting plastics and pollutants keep turtle eggs on Florida’s endangered species list.

 See Related: Different Types of Turtles